return

 Zygmund spent a part of the academic year 1948–49 in Argentina, and there he met Calderón.
 Zygmund brought him back to the University of Chicago, and soon thereafter (in 1950), under his direction, Calderón obtained his doctoral thesis.
 The dissertation contained three parts, the first about ergodic theory, which will not concern us here.
 However, it is the second and third parts that interest us, and these represented breakthroughs in the problem of freeing oneself from complex methods and, in particular, in extending to higher dimensions some of the results described in 1.1.4 above.
 In a general way we can say that his efforts here already typified the style of much of his later work: he begins by conceiving some simple but fundamental ideas that go to the heart of the matter and then develops and exploits these insights with great power.

-In proving \eqref{eqonth}\( \Rightarrow \)\eqref{eqontw} we may assume that \( u \) is bounded inside the sawtooth domain \( \Omega \) that arose in 1.1.4 above: this region is the union of approach regions \( \Gamma (e^{i\theta}) \) (“cones”), with vertex \( e^{i\theta} \), for points \( e^{i\theta} \in E \), and \( E \) a closed set.
-Calderón introduced the auxiliary harmonic function \( U \), with \( U \) the Poisson integral of \( \chi_{cE} \), and observed that all the desired facts flowed from the dominating properties of \( U \): namely, \( u \) could be split as \( u = u_1+u_2 \), where \( u_1 \) is the Poisson integral of a bounded function (and hence has nontangential limits a.e.), while by the maximum principle, \( |u_2| \leq c U \), and therefore \( u_2 \) has (nontangential) limits \( = 0 \) at a.e. point of \( E \).
+In proving (3)(2) we may assume that u is bounded inside the sawtooth domain Ω that arose in 1.1.4 above: this region is the union of approach regions Γ(eiθ) (“cones”), with vertex eiθ, for points eiθE, and E a closed set.
+Calderón introduced the auxiliary harmonic function U, with U the Poisson integral of χcE, and observed that all the desired facts flowed from the dominating properties of U: namely, u could be split as u=u1+u2, where u1 is the Poisson integral of a bounded function (and hence has nontangential limits a.e.), while by the maximum principle, |u2|cU, and therefore u2 has (nontangential) limits =0 at a.e. point of E.

-The second idea (used to prove the implication \eqref{eqontw}\( \Rightarrow \)\eqref{eqonfo}) has as its starting point the simple identity \begin{equation} \label{eqonfi} \Delta u^2 = 2|\nabla u|^2 \end{equation} valid for any harmonic function.
-This will be combined with Green’s theorem \[ \iint_{\Omega} (B\Delta A - A \Delta B)\, dx\,dy = \int_{\partial\Omega} \biggl(B\frac{\partial A}{\partial n}-A \frac{\partial B}{\partial n}\biggr)\, d\sigma, \] where \( A = u^2 \), and \( B \) is another ingeniously chosen auxiliary function depending on the domain \( \Omega \) only.
-This allowed him to show that \[ \iint_{\Omega} y|\nabla u|^2\,dx\,dy < \infty, \] which is an integrated version of \eqref{eqonfo}.
+The second idea (used to prove the implication (2)(4)) has as its starting point the simple identity (5)Δu2=2|u|2 valid for any harmonic function.
+This will be combined with Green’s theorem Ω(BΔAAΔB)dxdy=Ω(BAnABn)dσ, where A=u2, and B is another ingeniously chosen auxiliary function depending on the domain Ω only.
+This allowed him to show that Ωy|u|2dxdy<, which is an integrated version of (4).

 It may be noted that the above methods and the conclusions they imply make no use of complex analysis, and are very general in nature.
-It is also a fact that these ideas played a significant role in the later real-variable extension of the \( H^p \) theory.
+It is also a fact that these ideas played a significant role in the later real-variable extension of the Hp theory.

 1.2.2

 Starting in the year 1950, a close collaboration developed between Calderón and Zygmund which lasted almost thirty years.
 While their joint research dealt with a number of different subjects, their preoccupying interest and most fundamental contributions were in the area of singular integrals.
 In this connection the first issue they addressed was — to put the matter simply — the extension to higher dimensions of the theory of the Hilbert transform.
-A real-variable analysis of the Hilbert transform had been carried out by Besicovitch, Titchmarsh, and Marcinkiewicz, and this is what needed to be extended to the \( \mathbb{R}^n \) setting.
+A real-variable analysis of the Hilbert transform had been carried out by Besicovitch, Titchmarsh, and Marcinkiewicz, and this is what needed to be extended to the Rn setting.

 A reasonable candidate for consideration presented itself.
-It was the operator \( f \mapsto T f \), with \begin{equation} \label{eqonsi} T(f)(x) = p.v. \int_{\mathbb{R}^n} K(y) f (x-y)\,dy, \end{equation} when \( K \) was homogeneous of degree \( - n \), satisfied some regularity, and in addition the cancellation condition \[ \int_{|x|=1} K(x)\,d\sigma(x) = 0.\]
+It was the operator fTf, with (6)T(f)(x)=p.v.RnK(y)f(xy)dy, when K was homogeneous of degree n, satisfied some regularity, and in addition the cancellation condition |x|=1K(x)dσ(x)=0.

-Besides the Hilbert transform (which is the only real example when \( n = 1 \)), higher-dimensional examples include the operators that arise as second derivatives of the fundamental solution operator for the Laplacian, (which can be written as \( \smash{\tfrac{\partial^2}{\partial x_2 \partial x_j}}(\Delta)^{-1} \)), as well as the related Riesz transforms, \( \smash{\tfrac{\partial}{\partial x_j}}(-\Delta)^{-1/2} \).
+Besides the Hilbert transform (which is the only real example when n=1), higher-dimensional examples include the operators that arise as second derivatives of the fundamental solution operator for the Laplacian, (which can be written as 2x2xj(Δ)1), as well as the related Riesz transforms, xj(Δ)1/2.

 All of this is the subject matter of their historic memoir, “On the existence of singular integrals,” which appeared in the Acta Mathematica in 1952.
 There is probably no paper in the last fifty years which had such widespread influence in analysis.
 The ideas in this work are now so well known that I will only outline its contents.
 It can be viewed as having three parts.